2013 Shahbag protests: Historical context

 The majority of East Pakistanis supported the call to create a free and independent Bangladesh during the Liberation War.
-However, Pakistani supporters and members of Islamic political parties, particularly Jamaat-e-islami(JIP) and its east Pakistan student wing Islami Chatra Sangha (ICS, ইসলামী ছাত্র সঙ্ঘ), the Muslim League, the Pakistan Democratic Party (PDP) Council and Nezam-e-Islami, collaborated with the Pakistani army to resist the formation of an independent Bangladesh.
+However, Pakistani supporters and members of Islamic political parties, particularly Jamaat-e-islami and its east Pakistan student wing Islami Chatra Sangha (ICS, ইসলামী ছাত্র সঙ্ঘ), the Muslim League, the Pakistan Democratic Party (PDP) Council and Nezam-e-Islami, collaborated with the Pakistani army to resist the formation of an independent Bangladesh.
 The students belonging to Islami Chatra Sangha were known as the Al-Badr force; people belonging to Jamaat-e-Islami Pakistan, Muslim League, Nizam-e-Islami and similar groups were called Al-Shams, and the Urdu-speaking people (generally known as Bihari) were known as Al-Mujahid.

 After independence

-In November 1973 Sheikh Mujibur Rahman issued a general pardon.
-However, Rahman banned all kinds of Islamic parties including the Bangladesh Jamaat-e-Islami.
-Eventually the ban was lifted, and under Ershad Jamaat-e-Islami participated in 1986 election.
-They got 10 seats with 4.6% vote.
+In November 1973 Sheikh Mujibur Rahman issued a general pardon for the war criminals during the liberation war.
+Under Ershad Jamaat-e-Islami participated in 1986 election.
 In the 1991 election, which was the first free and fair election after independence, Jamaat got 18 seats out of 300 and gained 12.2% of vote.

-Against Ghulam Azam who was Amir of Jamaat-e-Islami, Jahanara Imam organized the Ghatak-Dalal Nirmul Committee (Committee for Eradicating the Killers and Collaborators of '71), and she become a public face.
-The committee called for the trial of people who committed crimes against humanity in the 1971 Bangladesh Liberation War in collaboration with the Pakistani forces.
-The Ghatak-Dalal Nirmul Committee set up mock trials in Dhaka on 26 March 1992 known as Gono Adalat (People's Court) and symbolically 'sentenced' persons they accused of being war criminals.
-Imam and others were reportedly charged with treason during the government of Bangladesh Nationalist party.
-In 1996 election, Jamaat's public support decreased and they got only 3 seats in that election.
+In 1992, the distinguished Bangladeshi writer and political activist, Jahanara Imam, led the war-crime tribunal committee, Ekattorer Ghatak Dalal Nirmul Committee, advocating for the prosecution of Ghulam Azam, the leader of Jamaat-e-Islami and a convicted war criminal.
+On 26 March 1992, the committee organized mock trials in Dhaka, known as Gono Adalat (The People's Court), symbolically 'sentencing' individuals they accused of being war criminals.

-In 2001 Election, BNP with 3 others parties including Jamaat-e-Islami wins the election.
-Jamaat got 17 seats.
-From 2001 to 2003, Amir of Jamat-e-Islami Motiur Rahman Nizami served as the Minister of Agriculture, then as the Minister of Industry from 2003 to 2006.
-And general secretary of Jamaat Ali Ahsan Mohammad Mojaheed served the Ministry of Social Welfare between 2001 and 2006.
+In the 2001 general election, Bangladesh Nationalist party in coalition with Jamaat-e-Islami won the election.
+From 2001 to 2003, the leader of Jamat-e-Islami Motiur Rahman Nizami served as the Minister of Agriculture, then as the Minister of Industry from 2003 to 2006, and general the secretary Ali Ahsan Mohammad Mojaheed served the Ministry of Social Welfare between 2001 and 2006.